Nuitka/Nuitka-website/doc/posts/nuitka-release-0610.rst

 -  The commit hook should be reinstalled, since it got improved and adapted for newer git versions.

--  Added link to donations to funding document, following a Github standard.
+-  Added link to donations to funding document, following a GitHub standard.

 -  Bumped requirements for development to the latest versions, esp.